lpmi-13/github-top-10-contributors/README.md

 ﻿# github-top-10-contributors

 Node module to query the GitHub API and get the "top 10 contributors" for a particular repository.
-At the end of the execution, this app will generated a text file report called "github-top-10-contributors-report.txt."
+At the end of the execution, this app will generate a text file report called "github-top-10-contributors-report.txt."

 Usage: